dotnet/samples/windowsforms/MSIX-WindowsForms/README.md

 # MSIX Windows Forms Core Application

-This sample shows how to use the Windows Packaging Project to package a WinForms application running on Core.
+This sample shows how to use the Windows Packaging Project to package a WinForms application running on .NET Core 3.0.

 ## Pre-requisites

 To use the Windows Packaging Project (wapproj) you need to install the Universal Windows workload in Visual Studio.

-To produce `MSIX` packages you must have the **Windows 10 October 2018 SDK** (aka 10.0.17763), otherwise the generated package will have the `APPX` extension.
+To produce `MSIX` packages, you must have the **Windows 10 October 2018 SDK** (aka 10.0.17763): otherwise, the generated package will have the `APPX` extension.

 To install MSIX packages you need the **Windows 10 October 2018 Update**

 ## Customize the Packaging Project

-Currently, the packaging project does not support .NET Core applications, as a workaround we updated the project files to call the `publish` target to produce a self-contained app, and fix the manifest entry point.
+Currently, the packaging project does not support .NET Core applications.
+As a workaround, we updated the project files to call the `publish` target to produce a self-contained app, and to fix the manifest entry point.

-In the .NET core csproj add:
+In the .NET Core csproj file add:

 ```xml
  <Target Name="__GetPublishItems" DependsOnTargets="ComputeFilesToPublish" Returns="@(_PublishItem)">